Get insider access

 6. Best Compact 4k Camera

-It's one of the rare point-and-shoot cameras with a fully articulated screen, so you can monitor yourself while recording.
-It has an excellent autofocus system too, and it can record 4k video at up to 30 fps, though with a slight crop.
+This is one of the rare point-and-shoot cameras with a fully articulated screen, so you can monitor yourself while recording.
+It has an excellent autofocus system, too, and it can record 4k video at up to 30 fps, though with a slight crop.
 The biggest trade-off here is battery life—a smaller camera means a smaller battery and worse battery performance.
 Therefore, it's capped to a very short five-minute recording limit in 4k to prevent overheating (by default; you can change this in the settings if you wish).
 Though it's prone to overheating if you record continuously, this is still a great option if you stick to shorter takes.

 See our review